-- 1. IO0 and IO1 are used for Standard and Dual SPI instructions - 2.
-IO0 IO3 are used for Quad SPI instructions (factory default for Quad Enabled part numbers with ordering option "IQ" & "IN"). - 3.
-The /RESET pin is a dedicated hardware reset pin regardless of device settings or operation states.
-If the hardware reset function is not used, this pin can be left floating or connected to VCC in the system.
+2. IO0 - IO3 are used for Quad SPI instructions, /HOLD functions are only available for Standard/Dual SPI.

+3. The /RESET pin on TFBGA package is a dedicated hardware reset pin regardless of device settings.
+If the reset function is not used, this pin can be left floating in the system.